-The Christian Conciliation Service™ (CCS), a division of Relational Wisdom 360, requires all Certified Relational Conciliators™ to conduct themselves according to this Standard of Conduct for Christian Conciliation.
+The Christian Conciliation Service™ (CCS), a division of Relational Wisdom 360, requires all Certified RW Conciliators™ to conduct themselves according to this Standard of Conduct for Christian Conciliation.
 Concerns or complaints about a conciliator’s possible deviations from these standards will be addressed through our Conciliator Grievance Policy.

 This Standard of Conduct for Christian Conciliation is affirmed by many other conciliation organizations, including Crossroads Resolution Group, LLC, and may be used by local churches to guide their in-house conciliation services.

 1. Responsibility to God

 A. Statement of Faith — The Christian conciliator believes:

 (1) that the Bible, consisting of the Old and New Testaments, is the only inspired, infallible, inerrant and authoritative written Word of God;

 (2) that there is one God, eternally existent in three persons: Father, Son, and Holy Spirit;

 (3) in the deity of our Lord Jesus Christ, his virgin birth, his sinless life, his miracles, his vicarious and atoning death through his shed blood, his bodily resurrection, his ascension to the right hand of the Father, and his personal return in power and glory;

 (4) that for the salvation of lost and sinful people, regeneration by the Holy Spirit is absolutely necessary;